The Ultimate 2022 Budget Travel Guide To Hong Kong

 Flat fo1, 5/F, Hai Phong Mansion House, 99-101 Nathan Road, Tsim Sha Tsui, Hong Kong

-Despite its low accommodation rates, this lodge in H.K. has standard amenities like T.V., air-conditioning, and computer.
-It offers free WiFi access and other kitchen amenities in its common dining area.
+Despite its low accommodation rates, this lodge in H.K. has standard amenities like T.V., air-conditioning, and computers.
+Its common dining area offers free WiFi access and other kitchen amenities.
 There’s also a shared lounge area, a game room, and a tour desk.
-It’s near a lot of shops like Tiffany & Co. and Louis Vuitton.
+It’s near many shops like Tiffany & Co. and Louis Vuitton.

 City H.K.
 Guest House